 Chapter 13 Bankruptcy

-By contrast, Chapter 13 is considered reorganization bankruptcy.
+By contrast, Chapter 13 is considered reorganization filing bankruptcy.
 Under this process, the debtor creates a 3-5 year plan to pay off their debt in monthly installments.
 At the end of the repayment period, the remaining balances on most debts are discharged.

 The Automatic Stay

-Once you file for bankruptcy, an injunction called an automatic stay will go into effect on your assets.
+Once you filing bankruptcy, an injunction called an automatic stay will go into effect on your assets.
 This stay protects you from most lawsuits and protects most your assets from repossession by creditors.
 If your divorce has not been finalized, the stay may also impact proceedings regarding the division of marital property.

 What are the Effects of Bankruptcy?

 If you are dealing with a significant amount of debt, filing for bankruptcy might sound like a ticket to freedom.
-To a certain extent, bankruptcy can provide individuals with a fresh start.
+To a certain extent, filing bankruptcy can provide individuals with a fresh start.
 That said, there are drawbacks to filing that you should seriously consider.

-One of the biggest impacts of filing for bankruptcy after divorce is on your credit score.
+One of the biggest impacts of filing bankruptcy after divorce is on your credit score.
 Bankruptcies can impact your credit score for up to ten years.
 This can make it difficult for you to open new credit cards, get a car loan, or buy a new home.